Deepansh-Srivastav/SwiftDrop/client/README.md

 - managing the user data into localstorage correctly .
 - clearing the local storage when the tokens are expired and cleared.
 - the way of checking the role of user (ADMIN,USER) is best practice or not ?
+- adding the provision of max quantity per user for a particular product.
+- link the add quantity of cart product and stock in inventory.

 #Today TODO